Skip to content

 Before a buyer commits to purchasing your company, they will want the complete picture of its performance.
 For instance, the buyer may know that the company is an industry leader in manufacturing and selling quality women’s watches.
 The buyer can inspect Companies House and get a general sense of the company’s value based on publicly available information.
 However, this alone will not likely give the buyer the complete picture it needs to commit to acquiring the company for a substantial sum of money.

-To complete the picture, the buyer must comb through important documents and assemble the right information about the company’s financial and legal position.
+To complete the picture, the buyer must comb through important documents and assemble the correct information about the company’s financial and legal position.
 Accordingly, the target company will likely have thousands of records the buyer may wish to inspect.
 However, most of the information will not be public.
 Nevertheless, the buyer can fully understand your company’s worth by accessing important financial and legal information.

 Limiting Liability